-The academic program for the Executive Fashion MBA is structured by areas focused on the fashion business from a global point of view and a general direction.
+The academic program for the Executive Master in Fashion Business Administration is structured by areas focused on the fashion business from a global point of view and a general direction.
 This program’s central focus is the planning of a collection from the raw material to the sale of the product in the store.

 The Unique official Executive Fashion MBA

-The general objective of the Executive Fashion MBA (MEDEM) is the professional improvement in the performance of the directive tasks of the people who study this program.
+The general objective of the Executive Master in Fashion Business Administration (FBA) is the professional improvement in the performance of the directive tasks of the people who study this program.
 To do this, the student is expected to acquire: